While traveling Europe, I’ve found a few free iPad travel apps extremely useful and I thought I’d share.

 ibook: This is the reason I bought the iPad.
 Instead of lugging around 3-5 paperbacks and searching for new books in stores I download torrents or borrow ebooks from friends.
 I also import PDFs I want to read in the future.

 Instapaper free: I try not to get distracted while working so I Instapaper most online articles sent or posted on various sites.
 Only wish there was an Instapaper for video.

 Twitterific : A great way to see your mentions and tweets on the go.
 One thing I’ve found useful is saved searches to easily see keywords with ease.

-Evernote: I’ve had a few bugs with this one but it’s a great way to save directions, places of interest or general notes about the travel.
+Evernote: Evernote is a good travel organizer.
+It’s a great way to save directions, places of interest or general notes about the travel.

 Any others I missed?

 Want More?
 Get new articles via email: